couchbase/sync_gateway/tools/stats-definition-exporter/README.md

 - `unit` is what unit the stat uses such as bytes or nanoseconds.
 If the stat has no units, then this will be omitted.
 - `labels` is a list of label keys that Prometheus uses to uniquely distinguish between the same stat being declared multiple times.
 For example, `databases`, `collections` etc. This is omitted if the stat has no labels.
 - `help` contains a description of what the stat does.
-- `format` is the format of the value the stat stores such as int, float, duration, etc.
 - `type` is how Prometheus shows the stat such as it being a such as counter, gauge, etc.

 ## Sample output